 - Samples of course materials such as excerpts from syllabi, assignments, projects, exams, student portfolios, or other evidence of student learning outcomes.
 Limit 15 pages

 - Documentation of teaching-related activities such as the following: Limit 4 pages

 - Continuing professional development (workshops, institutes, etc.)

-- Tabulation of student evaluation ratings for each course taught the two years prior to the year of nomination as well as departmental average and range (if available)
+- Tabulation of student evaluation ratings for each course taught the two years prior to the year of nomination as well as departmental average and range (if available).
+Limit 4 pages

-- One jpg file of a color photograph suitable for publication by the UNC System
+- One jpg file of a color photograph for publication

-- Chair of the University Standing Committee on the Evaluation of Teaching;
+- Chair of the Committee on the Evaluation of Teaching

-- President of the Graduate Student Association or a representative appointed upon the recommendation of the president of the Graduate Student Association;
+- President of the Graduate Student Association or a GSA designee

-- President of the Student Body or Student Government Designee and,
+- President of the Student Body or Student Government designee

-The Board of Governors Award for Excellence in Teaching Administrative Advisory Committee will meet:
+The Board of Governors Award for Excellence in Teaching Administrative Advisory Committee will meet on: